mmaul/cl-syslog/README.md

 `*features*`.)

-The first thing you'll need to do is create an instance of the `rfc5424-logger` class, filling out as many requisite details as you please.
-The only required slot is `:facility`, but you're encouraged to fill out as many slots as you can so that log messages contain more information.
+The first thing you'll need to do is create an instance of the `rfc5424-logger` class, filling out as many details as you please.
+You're encouraged to fill out as many slots as you can so that log messages contain more information.

 Of particular interest is the `:log-writer` initarg.
 This controls how log messages get processed in the end.
 The default log writer will use